 Jonathan Band received a B.A., magna cum laude, Phi Beta Kappa, in 1982 from Harvard College, and a J.D. from Yale Law School in 1985.
 From 1985 to 2005, Mr. Band worked at the Washington, D.C., office of Morrison & Foerster LLP, including thirteen years as a partner.
 Mr. Band established his own law firm in May, 2005.
 He is admitted to practice in the District of Columbia and before the U.S. Supreme Court and the U.S. Courts of Appeals for the Second, Fifth, Eighth, Ninth, Tenth, Federal, and District of Columbia Circuits.

 Mr. Band’s policy practice has an international dimension as well.
-He has worked on the Anti-Counterfeiting Trade Agreement, the Trans Pacific Partnership Agreement, the World Intellectual Property Organization’s Copyright Treaty and Treaty for the Visually Impaired; the Council of Europe’s Cybercrime Convention and Hate Speech Protocol; the Hague Convention on Exclusive Choice of Court Agreements; and several free trade agreements.
-He also has submitted comments concerning the revision of intellectual property laws in countries as diverse as Canada, Australia, New Zealand, Singapore, Korea, and Israel.
+He has worked on the Marrakesh Treaty; the Anti-Counterfeiting Trade Agreement; the Trans Pacific Partnership Agreement; the Trans-Atlantic Trade and Investment Partnership; the United States, Mexico and Canada Free Trade Agreement; the Council of Europe’s Cybercrime Convention and Hate Speech Protocol; the Hague Convention on Exclusive Choice of Court Agreements; and several free trade agreements.
+He also has submitted comments concerning the revision of intellectual property laws in countries as diverse as Canada, Australia, New Zealand, Singapore, Korea, South Africa, and Israel.

 Mr. Band’s deep substantive knowledge of the application of intellectual property law to information technology permits him to counsel clients on the scope of copyright protection for computer programs; secondary liability and the DMCA’s safe harbors for Internet service providers; the DMCA’s prohibition on the circumvention of access and copy control technology; the protection of online databases; the fair use status of digitization projects; and other complex intellectual property issues.